FINDING LIGHT

 Following such moments, it is difficult to look into the eyes of another human and see an enemy.
 I realise that the same feelings, and the same soul, exists, too, inside of them.
 It is important, therefore, that mornings like these are experienced regularly.
 Too long spent away from the soul of Nature and our own true, authentic, expressive nature, might cause a person to become disconnected from their heart.

-Brad W. Carr uses creativity to connect with Mother Nature and transmute emotional pain into beauty.
+Brad Carr uses creativity to connect with his true nature, unearth a more authentic version of himself, and transmute emotional pain into beauty.

 He guides you to do the same through his private creative sessions.